HCA Florida Capital Hospital: History

+In 1974, real estate agent Jim Tully purchased a ten-acre parcel of land as the site for a new hospital in Tallahassee.
+At the time, the wait required for non-emergency surgery at Tallahassee Memorial Hospital could be six weeks.
+Tully organized a group of five doctors and five investors who applied for and were granted a Certificate of need (CON) from the Florida Agency for Health Care Administration.
+This permit was required before a new medical facility could be established.
+The land and CON were sold to Nashville's General Care Corporation, a company that owned seven other hospitals.

-The hospital opened in September 1979 as Capital Medical Center, owned by General Care Corporation.
-In September 1980, it was purchased by Hospital Corporation of America and became part of a multi-billion-dollar corporation.
+During construction, a sign on Capital Circle identified the future hospital and planned health care facilities as the Jim Tully Center.
+The $7-million facility opened in September 1979 as Capital Medical Center.
+In September 1980, GCC was purchased by HCA Healthcare and became part of a multi-billion-dollar corporation.
 It was renamed HCA Tallahassee Community Hospital in January 1982.
 In 1982 and 1983, gained a CT Scan service and opened its family center.

 In June 1985, Florida's Health and Rehabilitative Services granted TCH a Certificate of Need to expand and renovate, resulting in the 1986 opening of a cardiac catheterization lab, and the beginning of an $11 million expansion and renovation project.
 In 1988, HRS issued a final approval for TCH's renovated and expanded physical plant; and in April 1989, it issued final approval for TCH's open-heart surgical program.